 Cabot's salaried employees in the U.S. who were employees prior to January 1, 2014 (including each of our U.S.-based named executive officers) participated in Cabot's Cash Balance Plan and, in certain cases, our Supplemental Cash Balance Plan.
 The Cash Balance Plan and the Supplemental Cash Balance Plan were each frozen on December 31, 2013, with no further benefits accruing under those plans after that date.
-The Cash Balance Plan was terminated in fiscal 2019 and fully settled in fiscal 2020, as described below.
-The plans are described below.
+The Cash Balance Plan was terminated in fiscal 2019 and fully settled in fiscal 2020.